alexandersolovyov/arduino-makefile/README.md

 the way Arduino project is written, so it may be used in parallel with Arduino IDE.

+For now, it is tested only with Arduino IDE 0106, but probably will work good for all older versions and some newer ones.

 There are also some more complete (and more complex) make systems for Arduino, such as [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile).
 You may find it better fit to Your needs.
 Also there are plugins for VS Code IDE to work with